- Black History Month: what is it?

 - Heart and Soul: The Story of America and African Americans by Kadir Nelson

 - Watch a show 📺 - Spending time watching a series online celebrating Black culture can be a good way to spend Black History Month.

-- Have a family movie night - Just like books and shows, movies can be an excellent way to teach your kid about Black History.
+- Have a family movie night - Just like books and shows, movies can be an excellent way to learn about Black History.
 It would be best if you considered watching a movie about Black History that has a black protagonist.
 After you’ve watched the movie, discuss it with your family.

-- Visit a museum - If there is a museum in your vicinity that celebrates Black history, you should consider visiting it.
+- Visit a museum - If there’s a museum near you that celebrates black history, you should consider visiting it.
 Thanks to the internet, you can even visit museums such as The National Museum of African American History & Culture online.

 - Attend a live offline/online class - During Black History month, many theatres and book clubs host Black History Month themed classes.
-These classes can be a good option if you are looking for an interactive way to teach your children.
+These classes can be a good option if you’re looking for an interactive way to learn about Black History.

-- Teach them about social justice - Let children know how they can participate in the dialogue in a more active way by teaching them about social justice and activism.
+- Learn about social justice -Find out how you can actively participate in what’s going on in the world by learning about social justice and activism.

 The best part about the suggestions mentioned above is that they can be done throughout the year.
-So, if your kid is ever curious to learn more about Black History, you don’t have to wait for Black History Month to teach them.
-Instead, make the most of their curiosity, turn lessons into interactive activities and help your kids learn!
+So, if you find that you’re curious to learn more about Black History, you don’t have to wait for Black History Month to come around.
+Instead, feed your curiosity, read up on what sparks your interest and find interactive activities to push yourself further!!

 Frequently asked questions about Black History Month